blended-zio/blended-zio-site/content/posts/2020-10-30-RecoveringStreams.md

 In my last [article]({{< relref "/posts/2020-10-27-ZIOJms.md" >}}) I have shown how the ZIO stream API allows us to easily create streams for sending or receiving messages via JMS.
 Within the sample program we have seen that the streams terminate with an exception whenever the underlying JMS API raises encounters an error.

 One of the most common errors is that the connection is lost due to a network error.
-For long running applications we would like to initiate an automaticreconnect and either create a new stream or recover the existing stream.
+For long running applications we would like to initiate an automatic reconnect and either create a new stream or recover the existing stream.
 The advantage of recovering the existing stream is that we do not have to rewire the users of the streams.
 Any effect using the existing stream will be suspended until the reconnect has happened and then continue.

 In this article I will explore how we ca use the ZIO API to achieve such a transparent reconnect.